activescaffold/active_scaffold/README.md

 Compatability Issues
 --------------------
-jQuery 1.9 deprecates some methods that this branch still uses (NB: jQuery 1.9 is supported in the master branch).
+jQuery 1.9 deprecates some methods that rails-3.2 branch still uses (NB: jQuery 1.9 is supported in 3.3.x, the master branch).
 You'll therefore need to ensure you use jQuery 1.8.
 You can do this by fixing version in your Gemfile:

     gem 'jquery-rails', '2.1.4'

-active_scaffold_batch plugin gem (versions 3.2.x) require the master branch.
-Therefore if you wish to try using active_scaffold_batch with this branch, you'll need to fork the project and edit the runtime dependency in the gempsec file (use at your own discretion)
+active_scaffold_batch plugin gem (versions 3.2.x) require 3.3.x (master branch).
+Therefore if you wish to try using active_scaffold_batch with this branch, you'll need to fork the project and edit the runtime dependency in the gemspec file (use at your own discretion)

 Credits
 -------